 More Things To Do: Pittsburgh Activities

 Our Pittsburgh weekend guide highlights the best places to visit in Pittsburgh, PA in 3 days.
-However, there are a few more attractions and sights that you might want to squeeze into your trip plan.
+However, there are a few more attractions and sights that you might want to squeeze into your vacation.

 Kayaking and Cycling

-Two fun outdoor downtown Pittsburgh activities are kayaking and cycling.
-Visitors can rent kayaks downtown and paddle along the cities three rivers.
-Likewise, there are places to rent bikes so that you can pedal your way around the city and along the riverbanks.
+Two fun outdoor downtown Pittsburgh activities in the summertime are kayaking and cycling.
+Visitors can rent kayaks downtown and paddle along the three rivers.
+Likewise, there are places to rent bikes so that you can pedal your way around the ‘Burgh.

 The Gateway Clipper Fleet offers an array of options for cruising the Pittsburgh waterways!
-Classic Three Rivers sightseeing boat tours are a relaxing way to see the city landscape and learn about the history of Pittsburgh.
-That said, Sunset and Dinner cruises are fun, too!
+Classic Three Rivers sightseeing boat tours are a relaxing way to see the landscape and learn about the history of Pittsburgh.
+Sunset and Dinner cruises are loads of fun, too!

 Visiting the zoo is one of the top things to do at Pittsburgh with kids.
 From polar bears to penguins and lions to alligators, the Pitt Zoo has a dazzling array of animal exhibits and attractions.